Juntos Otra Vez (Juan Gabriel and Rocío Dúrcal album)

-Juntos Otra Vez ("Together Again") is the twenty-third studio album by Mexican singer-songwriter Juan Gabriel, released on 29 April 1997.
+Juntos Otra Vez (English: Together Again) is the twenty-third studio album by Mexican singer-songwriter Juan Gabriel, released on 29 April 1997.
 It featured Spanish singer Rocío Dúrcal, with whom Gabriel had previously collaborated.
 This album became their first number-one set on the Billboard Top Latin Albums.
 The album was awarded "Regional Mexican Album of the Year" at the 1998 Premio Lo Nuestro Award.

-On 24 June 1997, Juan Gabriel & Rocio Dúrcal performed the album as a dance spectacle show in full Mexican costume & dance at the Theater Degollado in Guadalajara, Mexico, which was recorded and converted to DVD by BMG with barcode reference 828766260595 and also featured a performance contribution from Miguel Aceves Mejía and Amalia Mendoza.
+On 24 June 1997, Gabriel and Dúrcal performed the album as a dance spectacle show in full Mexican costume at the Theater Degollado in Guadalajara, Mexico, which was recorded for DVD by BMG and also featured a performance contribution from Miguel Aceves Mejía and Amalia Mendoza.
 The concert was accompanied by full orchestra and a mariachi ensemble on stage.